 Long-term investment vehicles like 5-year CDs technically offer a higher yield than their shorter-term counterparts.
 But due to the flat yield curve, you won’t be earning much extra interest by opting for a long-term CD over a mid-term CD.

 A 5-year CD is best for retirees and savers who don’t need access to a portion of their funds for half a decade.
 It all depends on your time horizon and financial goals.
 A 5-year CD could also be a good addition to a CD ladder for savers who want to take advantage of the opportunity to earn a higher yield but still want liquidity and access to cash at set intervals.

 Why should I get a 5-year CD?

 You should get a 5-year CD if you want some of the best CD yields available.
-Usually, the longer the time horizon, the higher the APY is on a CD.
+Usually, the longer the time horizon, the higher the CD’s APY.
 If you’re satisfied with the APY on the 5-year CD and like to know that you have a certain amount of money at a fixed rate for the next five years, a 5-year CD may be a good option for you.